Quick before we dive in: how many types of cleaning out your closet can you think of?

 This type of cleaning out your closet is generally sparked by a change of the year, or a changing phase of your life.
 If it’s triggered by a lifestyle change, this might look like getting rid of old work clothes, or pre-maternity clothes, etc.

 Just keep in mind that, if you’re decluttering because of a change of yearly seasonal change.
 That means getting rid of sweaters, bathing suits, sundresses, coats at the end of the season, you might find yourself panic shopping to replace them next year.
-(Get on the list to access to an on-the-go pocket shopping list so you don’t forget to replace these items throughout the rest of the year and avoid panic shopping.)
+(Learn about and get on the list to access to an on-the-go Pocket Shopping List so you don’t forget to replace these items throughout the rest of the year and avoid panic shopping.)